xukai92/mcp-remote/README.md

 }
 ```

-**Note:** Cursor has a bug where spaces inside `args` aren't escaped when it invokes `npx`, which ends up mangling these values.
+**Note:** Cursor and Claude Desktop (Windows) have a bug where spaces inside `args` aren't escaped when it invokes `npx`, which ends up mangling these values.
 You can work around it using:

 ```jsonc
 {